 C: The self-consumption of Natural Gas, as it was measured by the Operator, during the relevant time period.

-ΔΑπ: The fluctuation in stored Natural Gas Quantities in the NNGTS (Linepack change), which is defined as the difference of the Natural Gas Quantitiy that was stored in the NNGTS at the end of the time period in question minus the Natural Gas Quantity that was stored in the NNGTS at the beginning of the said period of time, as determined by the Operator.
+ΔΑπ: The fluctuation in stored Natural Gas Quantities in the NNGTS (Linepack change), which is defined as the difference of the Natural Gas Quantity that was stored in the NNGTS at the end of the time period in question minus the Natural Gas Quantity that was stored in the NNGTS at the beginning of the said period of time, as determined by the Operator.

 The UFG volume may have positive, negative or null value.
 Negative UFG value shall be considered as the injection into the NNGTS of a Natural Gas Quantity equal to the absolute UFG value.
 Positive UFG value shall be considered as the off take from the NNGTS of a Natural Gas Quantity.